johnridesabike/bikewalklife/posts/2021/10/coffeeneuring-challenge-2021-c-1-edition-begins-on-october-18th.md

 external_link: https://chasingmailboxes.com/2021/10/05/coffeeneuring-challenge-2021-the-c1-edition/

 ---
 Coffeeneuring is back for 2021.
-It's the just-for-fun challenge where you ride your bike to get coffee a couple of times a week for six weeks.
+That's the just-for-fun challenge where you play by riding your bike to get coffee a couple of times a week for six weeks.
 As far as these kinds of challenges go, it's one of the most low-key and accessible.

 [You can the whole rules and guidelines on Chasing Mailboxes here](https://chasingmailboxes.com/2021/10/05/coffeeneuring-challenge-2021-the-c1-edition/).